webdevelopmentsk/Wild-Code-School-Project-1/README.md

 # Wild-Code-School-Project-1
+Description:
+This website is created by Sawitree Kalakul and Carlos Teixeira.
+It is our first project at Wild Code School.
+We created this in order to practice collarboration in Git/GitHub.

 Objectives:
 - Create a website that gives the feedback from students who joined the front-end developer course at Wild Code School